 Despite our driver’s behaviour, we observe lots of mammals and birds.
-In the trees, troops of southern plains langurs (Semnopithecus dussumieri) jump about.
+In the trees, troops of northern plains langurs (Semnopithecus entellus) jump about.
 As they are quite picky feeders, they drop more than they eat, and the ground beneath the trees is full of green twigs, to the benefit of grazing spotted deer and nilgai.

 On the grass plains, we encounter wildboar, gazelles, and scores of peacocks (Pavo cristatus), and in the lakes, sambar deer walk about, eating water plants, taking no notice of the large crocodiles.
 It does happen that a large crocodile will grab a calf, pulling it beneath the surface to drown it.
 It is then tucked away somewhere to rot, until the meat is easier to tear from the bones.

 During an earlier visit to India, Mr. Fateh Singh, Chief Wildlife Warden of Keoladeo Ghana, told me that tigers often come to the waterholes in Ranthambhor to kill sambar, and on several occasions, he has seen tigers steal prey from large crocodiles.